 • Technical information relevant to the post-installation stages

-- This Retrofit Coordinator course is proposed to take on average 105 hours of fully online, self-directed learning.
+- This Retrofit Coordinator course takes on average 105 hours of fully online, self-directed learning.

 - The training platform will allow you to clearly track your progress, easily dip in and out of your course and to go faster or slower depending on your work and other commitments, with up to a year to complete the course.

-- There will be a variety of assessment types, including multiple choice, numerical calculations and scenario-based exercises.
+- There are a variety of assessment types, including multiple choice, numerical calculations and scenario-based exercises.
 In order to help reinforce learning, a short assessment may follow at the end of each lesson.

 - Download lesson booklets, for access to course content at times when internet connection may not be reliable, and for your own reference.

 - Communicate with fellow students to discuss learning or to post questions arising from the material on the dedicated online forum.